University of California, Riverside: Student organizations and activities

 UCR hosts over 500 registered student organizations, including the Associated Students of the University of California, Riverside (ASUCR), which represents undergraduates on administrative and policy issues.
-ASUCR is guided by a Senate composed of 16 elected senators, who represent the three undergraduate colleges in proportion to their enrollment, 5 Executive Cabinet Officers (President, Executive Vice President, Vice President of Campus Internal Affairs, Vice President of External Affairs, and Vice President of Finance), and 6 Directors, who are in charge of the various parts of ASUCR, and a Judicial Council of 6, which adjudicates any cases involving personnel misconduct or interpretation of the Constitution.
+ASUCR is guided by a Senate composed of 19 elected senators, who represent the undergraduate colleges in proportion to their enrollment, 7 Executive Cabinet Officers, and directors, who are in charge of the various parts of ASUCR, and a Judicial Council6, which adjudicates any cases involving personnel misconduct or interpretation of the constitution.
 Membership is composed of all UCR students who pay mandatory activity fees.
-ASUCR assesses these fees and distributes funds to registered student groups on campus, including student lobbying groups, a right that ASUCR won in a federal court case against the Regents in 1999.
+ASUCR assesses these fees and distributes funds to registered student groups on campus, including student lobbying groups, a right that ASUCR won in a federal court case against the regents in 1999.

 In August 1955, students constructed a 132 ft by 70 ft concrete "C" on the western slope of the Box Springs Mountain.

 Of the registered student groups, 40 are fraternities and sororities.
 Nine men's fraternities belong to the North American Interfraternity Conference; seven women's sororities belong to the National Panhellenic Conference; seven men's fraternities and ten women's sororities represent the National Multicultural Greek Council, and two others fall under the campus Raza Assembly and are unique to UCR.
 Thirteen percent of the undergraduate student body participates in Greek life, although chapter houses are not permitted.
 Including the Greek letter organizations, more than 60 student volunteer service organizations at UCR contribute to more than 100,000 hours of collective and individual service done in the community each year.
 Jewish student life has existed for over a decade through UCR Hillel.